FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 <img src="images/deployv2s7.jpg" width="800">

-8. From the Topology view, click the `guestbook` Deployment. **Kindly take the screenshot of the guestbook deployment showing Build along with Service and Route for the final assignment.** In the **Resources** tab, click the Route location to load the guestbook in the browser.
+8. From the Topology view, click the `guestbook` Deployment.
+>📷**Kindly take the screenshot of the guestbook deployment showing Build along with Service and Route for the final assignment.**

+In the **Resources** tab, click the Route location to load the guestbook in the browser.
 Notice that the header says "Guestbook - v2" instead of "Guestbook - v1".

 <img src="images/v2app_8.png"/> <br>